 - Cook over medium low heat until the onions are translucent and beginning to brown.

-- Add the garlic and cook an additional couple of minutes.
+- Add the garlic and ginger, and cook an additional couple of minutes.

 - Season with salt, pepper and cinnamon and cook over low heat for about 30 minutes.